jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-12b.md

 A firmly rooted habit was required to enable a person to undertake such analysis and disentanglement and to apply the school doctrine of his particular authority to those (processes) according to the best of his ability.
 This habit is (what is meant) at this time by the science of jurisprudence.

 All Maghribis are adherents of Malik.
 His pupils were formerly spread over Egypt and the 'Iraq.

-In the 'Iraq, they were represented by Judge Ismail 210 and his contemporaries, such as Ibn Khuwazmandad,211 Ibn al-Muntab,212 Judge Abu Bakr al-Abhari, 213 Judge Abul-Hasan b. al-Qassar, Judge 'Abd-al-Wahhab, 215 and their successors.
+In Iraq, they were represented by Judge Ismail and his contemporaries, such as Ibn Khuwazmandad, Ibn al-Muntab,212 Judge Abu Bakr al-Abhari, Judge Abul-Hasan b. al-Qassar, Judge 'Abd-al-Wahhab, and their successors.

 In Egypt, there was Ibn al-Qasim, Ashhab, Ibn 'Abd-al-Hakam, al-Harith b.
 Miskin, and their contemporaries.
 Yahya b.
-Yahya alLaythi 216 traveled from Spain (to the East) and met Malik and transmitted the Muwatta' on his authority.
+Yahya alLaythi traveled from Spain (to the East) and met Malik and transmitted the Muwatta' on his authority.

 He was an important pupil of Malik.
 Also, 'Abd-al-Malik b.
-Habib 217 traveled from Spain (to the East) and studied with Ibn alasim and his contemporaries.
+Habib traveled from Spain (to the East) and studied with Ibn alasim and his contemporaries.

 He spread the school of Malik in Spain.
 He wrote a systematic work on it, in the Kitab al-Wadihah.
-A pupil of his, al-'Utbi, 218 wrote the 'Utbiyah.
-Asad b. al-Furat 219 traveled from Ifrigiyah (to the East) and studied first with the followers of Abu Hanifah, but then changed over to the school of Malik.
+A pupil of his, al-'Utbi, wrote the 'Utbiyah.
+Asad b. al-Furat traveled from Ifrigiyah (to the East) and studied first with the followers of Abu Hanifah, but then changed over to the school of Malik.

 He studied with Ibn al-Qasim all the chapters of jurisprudence and wrote down what he learned.
 He brought his book back to al-Qayrawan.
 It was called al-Asadiyah, after Asad b. al-Furat.

-Sahnun 220 studied it with Asad (himself).
+Sahnun studied it with Asad (himself).
 He, then, traveled to the East and met Ibn al-Qasim.

 He studied with him and confronted him with the problems of the Asadiyah.

-He reconsidered many of them, and Sahnun wrote down his own 221 problems in a systematic work, and stated which of the problems of the Asadiyah he had reconsidered.
+He reconsidered many of them, and Sahnun wrote down his own problems in a systematic work, and stated which of the problems of the Asadiyah he had reconsidered.

 Ibn al-Qasim and he together wrote to Asad and asked him to delete from the Asadiyah the problems that had been reconsidered (by Ibn al-Qasim and Sahnun) and to accept the book of Sahnun.

 Asad, however, refused to do that.

-As a result, people disregarded Asad's book and followed the Mudawwanah of Sahnun, despite the fact that (in the Mudawwanah) different problems were (confusingly) lumped together in the various chapters.
+As a result, people disregarded Asad's book and followed the Mudawwanah of Sahnun, despite the fact that (in the Mudawwanah) different problems were confusingly lumped together in the various chapters.

-Therefore, the Mudawwanah was called Mudawwanah-and-Mukhtalitah (the "mixed up, confused one").
-The inhabitants of al-Qayrawan concentrated upon the Mudawwanah, whereas the Spaniards concentrated upon the Wadihah and the 'Utbiyah.Ibn Abi Zayd , 222 then, made a compendium of the Mudawwanah-and-Mukhtalitah in a book entitled al-Mukhtasar.
+Therefore, the Mudawwanah was called Mudawwanah-and-Mukhtalitah or the "mixed up, confused one".

+The inhabitants of al-Qayrawan concentrated upon the Mudawwanah, whereas the Spaniards concentrated upon the Wadihah and the 'Utbiyah.Ibn Abi Zayd, then, made a compendium of the Mudawwanah-and-Mukhtalitah in a book entitled al-Mukhtasar.

-One of the jurists of al-Qayrawan, Abu Sa'id al-Baradhi'i, 223 also made a compendium of it in a book entitled at- Tahdhib.
+One of the jurists of al-Qayrawan, Abu Sa'id al-Baradhi'i, also made a compendium of it in a book entitled at-Tahdhib.

 The shaykhs of Ifriqiyah used the Tahdhib as their textbook.
 They accepted it and disregarded all other works.

 In the same way, the Spaniards used the 'Utbiyah as their textbook and kept away from the Wadihah and other works.

 Malikite scholars have never ceased writing commentaries, explanations, and synopses of these main works.

 The people of Ifrigiyah wrote a good deal on the Mudawwanah.
-Scholars such as Ibn Yunus, 224 al-Lakhmi, 225 Ibn Muhriz, 226 at-Tunisi, 227 Ibn Bashir , 228 and others, wrote on it.
+Scholars such as Ibn Yunus, al-Lakhmi, Ibn Muhriz, at-Tunisi, Ibn Bashir, and others, wrote on it.

 The Spaniards wrote a good deal on the 'Utbiyah.
-Scholars such as Ibn Rushd 229 and others wrote on it.
+Scholars such as Ibn Rushd and others wrote on it.

 Ibn Abi Zayd collected all the problems, contradictions, and statements from the main works in the Kitab anNawadir.

 He dealt with all the stated opinions of the school and listed in detail in that book the contents of all the main works.
 Most of it was taken over by Ibn Yunus into his book on the Mudawwanah.

 The Malikite school was very actively cultivated in Spain and northwestern Africa, until the dynasties of Cordoba and al-Qayrawan were destroyed.